 Be Mindful is dedicated to understanding the impact of mindfulness instruction on diverse communities.
-To avoid any conflict of interest, we have partnered with institutes such as the University of Colorado Anschutz Medical Campus to implement quantitative and qualitative assessments.
-Be mindful also researches our method of training toobjectively evaluate the efficacy.
+To avoid conflicts of interest, we partner with institutes such as the University of Colorado Anschutz Medical Campus to implement quantitative and qualitative assessments.
+Be Mindful also researches our method of training to objectively evaluate efficacy.

 First Responder Research

 Be Mindful and our partners City and County of Denver 911 Emergency Communications Center, Police Foundation, and Eastern Virginia Medical School are evaluating a qualitative and quantitative study on the impacts of mindfulness instruction for first responders.

 Karen Amendola, Ph.D., is the lead researcher for the Police Foundation.